nparker19/project2-Group3-006/README.md

 ## Problem and Technical Issues in the course of design
 - Setting up the Heroku app deployment was a huge challenge.
 Everthing for the deploymet was fine except for linking the Google Calender API credentials to Heroku config var: thid is still a challenge.
-- Also deleting from the calendar updae was a challenges> it is someworth a difficult task to fetch and delete directly via html form from google calendar
+- Also deleting from the calendar updae was a challenges> it is someworth a difficult task to fetch and delete directly via html from google calendar

 ##  possible addition to app
 - this may include scaling up the app such that user can add list of activities that the TODit app can add pop-ups of suggestion